 A flat rate remains for Urban Residential, Rural Residential and horticultural/agricultural rateable properties.
 In 2020-21, Urban Residential rates (for Coolalinga only) will decrease by 25.7% and Rural Residential rates will increase by 7% (\$1.36/wk).
 This impact is in direct response to the community feedback received through the Rating Policy Review project.
-As a response to the public health emergency caused by COVID-19, Council will grant a rates concession to all rateable properties excluding the gas plant rating category.
+As a response to the public health emergency caused by COVID-19, Council will be absorbing the full increase in Rates and funding the rates increase from Councils Cash Reserves for financial year 2020-2021.
 This means whilst rates are increased, ratepayers are not paying more than they have paid in 2019-20.